dmrolfs/address-propensity/README.md

 that queries can be compile-time checked against the schema!
 <pre><code>> docker build --tag propensity-db-init --file Database.Dockerfile .</code></pre>

 3. Build server executable container.
-The resulting container is not completely what we would target for a production environment.
-We can further reduce the image size (currently 99.5MB) with a different base -- e.g., scratch, alpine, etc. Also, I would not leave the root user, among other security best practices.
+The resulting container is pretty good for a production environment.
+It is less than 100MB in size in a somewhat minimal base and with no root user.
+We can get it smaller - perhaps to around 20MB by building to a base such as scratch or alpine.
 <pre><code>> docker build --tag address-propensity --file Dockerfile .</code></pre>

 4. Create the docker network used to link application and database containers